 When I started this blog I knew my knowledge of social and behavioural sciences was (at best) rudimentary but I assumed I was at least aware of the main subject areas to look into.
 Or so I thought, until I read Difficult Conversations: How To Discuss What Matters Most by three authors who work for the Harvard Negotiation Project, and then On Dialogue by physicist David Bohm.
 Suddenly, the subject of Dialogue has burst onto my social change radar, and I’d like to share it with you.

 In 2010 Muhammad Yunus, founder of Grameen Bank, gave a talk at the RSA entitled ‘Building Social Business’.
 It’s an inspiring talk, and among his many insightful comments he describes the social business as simply an alternative – rather than an opponent – to the organisations whose policies or services (in this case, lending money) are the source of the problem.

 It’s an important mindset.
 A customer-focused mindset that any business needs – social or otherwise.
 A mindset that says instead of competing with or challenging organisations, a social business is there to offer another option for people to try – “if people are interested they will use it, if they don’t think it’s interesting it will disappear”.
 The role of the social business – or anyone serious about positive change – is not to challenge other organisations.
 It is to stand alongside them and let the customer decide.

 I'm a digital consultant and creator of Vote for Policies and What One Change.
-I'm interested in bringing a usability-led approach to solving social problems, especially where engagement is a key factor. »
+I'm interested in bringing a usability-led approach to solving social problems, especially by promoting learning and engagement. »